MariyaSha/SmsSpamFilterTrainer/README.md

-# Sms Spam Filter Trainer App
+# SMS Spam Filter Training Command Line App

 Training and testing a model on a dataset of sms messages.
 <p>